A00834245/DIME-GH-FRONT/README.md

 # DIME Web Application

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.2.
-It provides an interactive map interface with custom marker clustering and category filtering functionality.
+It provides a secure, authenticated interactive map interface with custom marker clustering and category filtering functionality.

 ## Quick Start

 1. **Install dependencies**: `npm install`
-2. **Set up environment variables**: Copy `.env.example` to `.env` and add your Google Maps and Azure B2C values
+2. **Set up environment variables**: Create a `.env` file in the project root and add your Google Maps and Azure AD B2C credentials (see [Environment Setup](#environment-setup) below)
 3. **Start the development server**: `npm start`
 4. **Open your browser** and go to `http://localhost:4200`
+5. **Authenticate**: You will be redirected to Azure AD B2C login to access the application

+## Authentication

+This application uses **Azure AD B2C** for authentication.
+All routes except the login page are protected and require authentication.
+Users must successfully authenticate through Azure AD B2C before accessing the map and profile features.

+**Important**: Authentication is always required.
+This ensures consistent security across all environments.

 ## Prerequisites